-Little is known about the cancer care experiences of lesbian, gay, bisexual, transgender and queer (LGBTQ) patients.
+Very little research has focused on the cancer care experiences of lesbian, gay, bisexual, transgender and queer (LGBTQ) people.
 This study looks at recommendations from the LGBTQ community for improving their cancer care.
 (6/20/19)

-In June 2016, the University of California Center for Excellence in Transgender Health published the second edition of Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People, which include the following guidelines for cancer screening and treatment:
+The University of California Center for Excellence in Transgender Health published the second edition of Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People, which include the following recommendations for cancer screening and treatment:

 FORCE is a national nonprofit organization, established in 1999.
 Our mission is to improve the lives of individuals and families affected by adult hereditary cancers.